jchu630/stats220/README.md

 Are you in the same class as me?
 - Connect with me on **LinkedIn**
-- ⭐ the repo because you are classmates with Ferg Muthu
+- ⭐ the repo to stay connected with my projects

 *Detailed* tutorial to connect with Jadon Chu on LinkedIn:
 1. Click [here](https://www.linkedin.com/in/jadon-chu-999858295/)